DenverArtMuseum/tokio-ueyama/content/california.md

 [^21]: “Tokio Ueyama’s Success,” March 21, 1936, red scrapbook, Bunkado collection, 22.

 [^22]: In a letter sent to Ueyama, the Association stated, “As an artist well trained in the best American schools, and a resident of Los Angeles, we believe that you are in a position to accomplish splendid results in creating a better understanding of the art developments around the Pacific Ocean.”
-[Tokio Ueyama papers, 1908-circa 1954, bulk 1914-1945](https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289), Archives of American Art.
+Tokio Ueyama papers, 1908–circa 1954, bulk 1914–1945, Archives of American Art.

 [^23]: See Memorial Exhibition catalog, Bunkado collection.
 I am grateful to Noriko Okada for her translation of the Japanese.

-[^24]: Ueyama’s 1937–41 diary, [Tokio Ueyama papers, 1908-circa 1954, bulk 1914-1945](https://www.aaa.si.edu/collections/tokio-ueyama-papers-22289), Archives of American Art.
+[^24]: Ueyama’s 1937–41 diary, Tokio Ueyama papers, 1908–circa 1954, bulk 1914–1945, Archives of American Art.
 I am grateful to Noriko Okada for sharing relevant excerpts of her translations.